 The following practices align with CDC guidelines for open child care programs during the COVID-19 health crisis and should be implemented by all open and reopening child care programs until further notice to assist the program's in compliance with the Executive Order.
-Several of these practices are required through the Executive Order issued May 12, 2020.
-The required items are listed in the document titled Child Care Operation Checklist found at the end of this resource document.
+Several of these practices are required through the Executive Order in effect until July 12, 2020.
+The required items are listed in the document titled Child Care Operations Checklist found at the end of this resource document.